AgileVentures/LocalSupport/docs/installation/osx.md

         psql (9.3.4)
         Type "help" for help.
         username=#
 Next to that type `ALTER ROLE "postgres" WITH CREATEDB`.
+(You may need to create this role, see [issues](issues.md) for help.)
 1. `git checkout develop`.
 1. Run `bundle install` to get the gems.
+1. Run `npm install` to get the javascript dependencies.
 1. Run `bower install` to get remaining dependencies.
 1. Run the following to get the database set up and import seed data (**Note:** `db:setup` is a custom task that invokes all required import and seeds. )